feathersjs/docs/guides/chat/creating.md

 When presented with the project name just hit enter, or enter a name (no spaces).

-Next, enter in a short description of your app.
+Next, enter in a short description of your application.

 The next prompt asking for the source folder can be answered by just hitting enter.
 This will put all source files into the `src/` folder.

 The next prompt will ask for the package manager you want to use.
 The default is the standard [npm](https://www.npmjs.com/).

-> **Note:** Choosing [Yarn](https://yarnpkg.com/en/) will make for faster installation times but requires Yarn installed globally via `npm install yarn -g` first.
+> **Note:** If you choose [Yarn](https://yarnpkg.com/en/) instead, make sure it has been installed via `npm install yarn -g` first.

 You're now presented with the option to choose which transport you want to support.
 Since we're setting up a real-time and REST API we'll go with the default REST and Socket.io options.
 So just hit enter.